rust-lang/rfcs/text/0000-quick-debug-macro.md

 the identity function on the expression, but the call will be inlined away such that the overhead is zero.

-The line number and column is included for increased utility when included in production quality code.
+The file name, line number and column is included for increased utility when included in production quality code.
 The expression is also stringified, so that the developer can easily see the syntactic structure of the expression that evaluted to the RHS of the equality.

 **NOTE:** The exact output format is not meant to be stabilized even when/if the